-- The Superintendent & CEO drafts all personnel policies and presents them to the Board for review and approval.
-The Superintendent & CEO also recommends any proposed amendments to the personnel policies and presents them to the Board for review and approval. - The Superintendent & CEO is responsible for recruiting, hiring, evaluating, disciplining, and dismissing all Compass Charter Schools personnel. - The Superintendent & CEO recommends the salaries for all Compass Charter Schools personnel in compliance with any applicable state laws and collective bargaining procedures (if applicable) to the Board for final approval. - The Superintendent & CEO ensures that all Compass Charter Schools personnel are evaluated on a yearly basis and creates the process for such evaluation with input from administrators. - The Superintendent & CEO implements all personnel policies, including the Compass Charter Schools internal complaint procedures.
+- ➤ The Superintendent & CEO drafts all personnel policies and presents them to the Board for review and approval.
+The Superintendent & CEO also recommends any proposed amendments to the personnel policies and presents them to the Board for review and approval. - ➤ The Superintendent & CEO determines Compass Charter Schools' enrollment capacities for each school year and provides them to the Board for approval at the Board's September regular meeting. - ➤ The Superintendent & CEO is responsible for recruiting, hiring, evaluating, disciplining, and dismissing all Compass Charter Schools personnel. - ➤ The Superintendent & CEO recommends the salaries for all Compass Charter Schools personnel in compliance with any applicable state laws and collective bargaining procedures (if applicable) to the Board for final approval. - ➤ The Superintendent & CEO ensures that all Compass Charter Schools personnel are evaluated on a yearly basis and creates the process for such evaluation with input from administrators. - ➤ The Superintendent & CEO implements all personnel policies, including the Compass

+Charter Schools internal complaint procedures.